1. Agritourism Risk Management in this Brand-New Era

 Award Amount: $48,966

-UVM Extension Agricultural Business will develop a hybrid educational model enabling farm business owners to assess their readiness for business succession and to implement a targeted step(s) to advance the process.
-This project will develop online assessments and a learning platform that will match specific educational resources to participants needs and offer limited, yet targeted, consultation to identify and execute key implementation steps.
-Existing farm and maple business owners in Vermont are the primary audience of this program.
-This model serves an audience of farm owners that prefer to self-navigate steps in transfer planning or need to self-pace their progress in often complex realm of succession planning.
-Participants can utilize the online learning platform independently or engage with Extension educators trained for in person or phone support.
+UVM Extension Agricultural Business developed a hybrid educational model enabling farm business owners to assess their readiness for business succession and to implement a targeted step(s) to advance the process.
+This project developed online assessments and a learning platform that to match specific educational resources to participants needs and offered targeted, consultation to identify and execute key implementation steps.
+Existing farm and maple business owners in Vermont were the primary audience of this program, inquiries from the rest of New England and New York were handled as well.
+This model served an audience of farm owners that prefer to self-navigate steps in transfer planning or need to self-pace their progress in often complex realm of succession planning.
+Participants were able to utilize the

 9. Managing the Marketing, Legal, and Safety Risks for Hemp Products